-Unfortunately, I don't think the United States will be switching to the metric system any time soon, so we are stuck trying to teach it in a way that makes sense.
+Unfortunately, I don't think the United States will be switching to the metric system any time soon, so we are stuck trying to teach the customary system in a way that makes sense.
 As with any math skill, the best way to begin is with concrete, hands-on practice using actual measuring devices like rulers, yard sticks, cups, quarts, and gallons.
-However, even after students practice and explore with real objects, many students have trouble converting units of measurements.
-The problem is that they don't know their basic units of measurement fluently.
+However, even after students practice and explore with real objects, many students have trouble converting units of measurement because they don't know the basic units fluently.
 If you don't know that there are sixteen cups in a gallon, you're not going to be able to convert cups to gallons without consulting a reference.

-Quite a few teachers volunteered to test the games, and I was thrilled to get a thumbs up from every single class.They LOVED the game!
-I especially appreciated the feedback I received from Denise Bishop's 4th graders.
-The provided WRITTEN feedback for me!
+I especially loved the feedback I received from Denise Bishop's 4th graders.
+The provided WRITTEN feedback!
 Here's what they wrote: